How Much Do You Mean It?

 Matthew 5:33-37

-We can tell people aren't always sincere in what they say, or they are used to lying to some degree.
-How much do you mean it?
-We know this by the way they feel they have to swear when they really, truly want to be believed.
+I can tell people aren't always sincere in what they say, or they are used to lying to some degree.
+I know t his by the way they feel they have to swear when they really, truly want to be believed.
 Isn't that what swearing is all about?
-Comparing what is said now with something or someone of a higher power?
+Comparing what is said now with something or someone of a higher power is a way to prove how much you mean it, right?

 Jesus said we should not make oaths (swear) that bind the veracity of our words to heaven, or God's throne, or the earth, or Jerusalem.
 Nowadays it seems people use hell, dam(nation), God, Jesus Christ, or a stack of Bibles.
 The intent remains the same.